Independent investigations into your home's damp problems with impartial advice on dealing with them

 - Sometimes the above stages need supplementing with the lifting of floorboards or opening up of some part of the building to obtain further information;

 The cost of an investigation into those worrying damp problems currently affecting your home, is £400 for up to 4 hours.
 This covers most investigations.
 For larger properties or more complex investigations, any additional time needed for the investigation, is charged at the rate of £75 per hour.
 Most investigations take 4 hours so the minimum charge covers most inspections.
 For all investigations, the only other cost is my travel expenses, which of necessity vary by location.
 Travel expenses include a contribution towards my time, and are calculated on mileage for the round trip as estimated by the RAC.
-As an indication, travel expenses are around £15-20 for parts of North Norfolk and Norwich, and around £200 for locations in and around Greater London.
+As an indication, travel expenses are around £20 for Norwich, and go up to about £200 for the furthest locations I cover.
 There are no other charges – I am not registered for VAT, and don't charge for postage, or reports, etc.

 Misguided attempts to cure your problems without the proper investigations can easily result in unnecessary expense through inappropriate building works, which often make the problem worse in the longer term.